YJDoc2/8086-Emulator/README.md

 This repository contains the core library which contains the preprocessor, data parser and interpreter ; as well as a command line driver which provides command line interface for running the program.
 For syntax check <a href="./syntax.md">syntax.md</a>.

+This also has be compiled to WASM and available in Web version : [https://github.com/YJDoc2/8086-Emulator-Web](https://github.com/YJDoc2/8086-Emulator-Web)

+## Note

+This is a Intel 8086 Emulator, providing a way to run programs written for 8086 assembly instruction set.
+This internally stores data in the emulated "memory" of 1 MB size, but the code is not compiled to binary or stored in memory.
+Assembly statements are executed using an interpreter, which operates on the memory and architecture (registers, flags etc.) to emulate execution of the program.

+As this does not have a 'True' memory, this does not allow jumps to memory positions, and Does not support ISRs, as ISR requires the code to be stored in memory as well.

+This also does not emulate external devices like storage, or co-processors, but allows almost all instructions that 8086 support.

+Most of the assembly syntax is same as Intel assembly syntax, with few minor changes, which are documented under respective instructions in the <a href="./syntax.md">syntax.md</a>.

 <ul>
   <li><a href ="#installation">Installation</a></li>
   <li><a href ="#to-use-as-dependency">Use As dependency</a></li>